 Will you make house calls or do I have to come into the office?

-Depending on where you live and my current caseload, I am happy to meet with you in your home for our sessions.
-I am able to do fridge and pantry makeovers, cooking lessons, and offer suggestions about other changes in your environment that will help you reach your health goals.
+Depending on where you live and my current caseload, I may be able to meet with you in your home for sessions.
+This allows me to do fridge and pantry makeovers, cooking lessons, and offer suggestions about other changes in your environment that will help you reach your health goals.
 Please contact me for my current availability for house calls.

 Disclaimer: Nutritional therapy does not diagnose or treat medical conditions.
 I am not a doctor or licensed healthcare provider, and do not provide medical advice.
 Clients are advised to make health decisions in partnership with their health care provider.
 If you are pregnant, nursing, have a medical condition or are taking any medication, please consult your physician before making dietary and lifestyle changes.